firefly-cpp/NiaAML/README.md

 pipeline.export_text('pipeline.txt')
 ```

 This is a very simple example with dummy data.
-It is only intended to give you a basic idea on how to use the framework.
+It is only intended to give you a basic idea of how to use the framework.

 ### Example of a Pipeline Component's Implementation

-NiaAML framework is easily expandable as you can implement components by overriding the base classes' methods.
-To implement a classifier you should inherit from the [Classifier](niaaml/classifiers/classifier.py) class and you can do the same with [FeatureSelectionAlgorithm](niaaml/preprocessing/feature_selection/feature_selection_algorithm.py) and [FeatureTransformAlgorithm](niaaml/preprocessing/feature_transform/feature_transform_algorithm.py) classes.
+The NiaAML framework is easily expandable, as you can implement components by overriding the base classes' methods.
+To implement a classifier you should inherit from the [Classifier](niaaml/classifiers/classifier.py) class, and you can do the same with [FeatureSelectionAlgorithm](niaaml/preprocessing/feature_selection/feature_selection_algorithm.py) and [FeatureTransformAlgorithm](niaaml/preprocessing/feature_transform/feature_transform_algorithm.py) classes.
 All of the mentioned classes inherit from the [PipelineComponent](niaaml/pipeline_component.py) class.

 Take a look at the [Classifier](niaaml/classifiers/classifier.py) class and the implementation of the [AdaBoost](niaaml/classifiers/ada_boost.py) classifier that inherits from it.

 ### Example of a Fitness Function's Implementation

-NiaAML framework also allows you to implement your own fitness function.
+The NiaAML framework also allows you to implement your own fitness function.
 All you need to do is implement the [FitnessFunction](niaaml/fitness/fitness_function.py) class.

 Take a look at the [Accuracy](niaaml/fitness/accuracy.py) implementation.

 ### Example of a Feature Encoder's Implementation

-NiaAML framework also allows you to implement your own feature encoder.
+The NiaAML framework also allows you to implement your own feature encoder.
 All you need to do is implement the [FeatureEncoder](niaaml/preprocessing/encoding/feature_encoder.py) class.

 Take a look at the [OneHotEncoder](niaaml/preprocessing/encoding/one_hot_encoder.py) implementation.